-Fish carpaccio is a traditional Italian dish originating from the Veneto region.
-It consists of raw fish, sliced thinly and seasoned with lemon juice, olive oil, salt, pepper, and aromatic herbs.
-The most commonly used fish for carpaccio is tuna, but other varieties such as salmon, swordfish, or sea bass can also be used.
-Fish carpaccio is a fresh, light, and very tasty dish, ideal for summer.
+Fish carpaccio is a traditional Italian dish, originating from the Veneto region.
+It consists of raw fish, cut into thin slices and dressed with lemon juice, olive oil, salt, pepper and aromatic herbs.
+The fish most commonly used for carpaccio is tuna, but other varieties such as salmon, swordfish or sea bass can also be used.
+Fish carpaccio is a fresh, light and very tasty dish, ideal for summer.

-The overuse of carpaccios in pretentious restaurant menus has created distrust towards this simple and pleasant dish
+The overuse of carpaccio on the menus of pretentious restaurants has created mistrust toward this simple and pleasant dish

-To avoid using too much lemon, it is advisable to prepare the carpaccio in advance and let it marinate for a long time, turning it in the lemon juice scented with aromatic herbs
+To avoid using too much lemon, it is best to prepare the carpaccio ahead of time and let it marinate for a long time, turning it in the lemon juice infused with aromatic herbs

 Sharp knife